skoike/bunpu/README.md

 　While analyzing big data, I noticed that there is a limit to the accuracy of modeling the real world with conventional numerical operations, and I have proposed distribution calculation to deal with it.
+I have been proposing various application examples of this method, but Few fellow understand its advantageous effect, so I promote understanding of its value by making it widely used as a tool that anyone can use.
+I thought about it.

  Distribution calculation is a method of solving solutions such as four arithmetic operations and differential equations using a probability distribution as an arithmetic element instead of a numerical value.
 Conventionally, it has been proposed to calculate the probability distribution of continuous function representation by convolution integral.
 But,by using the method proposed this time it is possible to perform calculation using the histogram of the measured actual data as the calculation element, the possibilities are endless.
-Currently, many equations for estimating physical and social phenomena have their parameters calculated numerically, but many parameters have variations, and extending to distribution calculation leads to improved accuracy.
+Currently, many equations for estimating physical and social phenomena have their parameters calculated numerically, but many parameters have variations, If there is a certain margin of error, in that process, anyone should be blindly seeking an answer.
+So to extend to distribution calculation leads to improved accuracy.
-The Monte Carlo simulation that has been used conventionally can take into consideration the variation, but for the reason described later, the calculation result has an error at a non-negligible level, and the correct distribution cannot be output.
+The Monte Carlo simulation that has been used conventionally can take into consideration the variation, but for same reason, the calculation result has an error at a non-negligible level, and the correct distribution cannot be output.
 It is possible to obtain an accurate distribution of calculation results for the first time by performing a distribution calculation.
-I have been proposing various application examples of this method, but Few fellow understand its importance, so I promote understanding of its value by making it widely used as a tool that anyone can use.
-I thought about it.

 In the conventional numerical calculation, a reproducible distribution cannot be obtained, if the distribution is obtained from the calculation results of a plurality of various data, which does not improve even if the number of data is increased.